Rodrig79/Project-1-Implementing-a-Simple-Shell-Using-Multi-Processing/Readme.txt

 -Created the makefile
 -Created the readme file
 -Provided testing for command tests
--Provided aid in debugging our program
+-Provided aid in debugging our program such as with the parsing fuction and createPipes function